ASP.NET MVC, StructureMap, and … TDD?

 I love the snippet support in Visual Studio.
 It’s so much a part of what we do that we don’t even think about it anymore.
 Just like Intellisense way, way back – remember the time before that?

-But one thing that always has been bit messy is to create your own.
+But one thing that always has been a bit messy is creating your own.
 And that Snippet manager – what is that?
 I’ve never been able to get to like it.

 But there is help on the way; meet Snippet Designer.
 It can help you not only to create snippets from existing code, but also to manage your snippets in a nice way.